Masters of Social Work (MSW)

 Completed a bachelor degree.
-For Traditional Program a BA or BS in any field, though it is recommended it be in an area of social, behavioral, or health sciences.
-For the Advanced Standing (accelerated program), you need to have a bachelor's degree from a CSWE accredited social work program (may be BS, BA, BSW, BSSW).
-If you have not completed the degree at the time you apply, you must verify that you will complete it and it must be completed before you can begin in the program, if you are admitted.
+For Traditional Program (TR) a BA or BS in any major or discipline.
+Course content in human services, social sciences, health sciences, political science, or related studies is beneficial.
+For the Advanced Standing (accelerated program), you need to have a bachelor's degree from a CSWE accredited social work program (BS, BA, BSW, BSSW).
+If not completed when making application, verify that, if admitted, your degree will be earned by the beginning of the first semester in the program.

-- Documented experience in the human or social services, education, or health care areas either as a paid staff member, intern, or volunteer.
+- Documented experience in the human or social services, corrections, education, public health, health/mental health care, public policy, non-profit or public administration, or community work as a paid staff member, intern, consultant, or volunteer.

-- Three professional and/or academic letters of recommendation.
+- Three letters of academic and/or professional recommendation.